WernerMuis/MyPage/README.md

 index

 ## About:
-This project is a webpage introducing myself as well as provide information about me.
+This project is a webpage introducing myself as well as providing information about myself.

 ## Content:
 Bio